 These were two very distinct and different operations.
-The May-June 70 incursion was as a part of the First Cavalry Division operations under command and control of the The division. second operation, February-May 1971 occurred after most of the Division had deployed back to the United States.
+The May-June 70 incursion was as a part of the Cavalry Division First operations under the command and control of the division. second The operation, February-May 1971 occurred after most of the Division had deployed back to the United States.

-The planning for the first operation took into consideration the lessons learned by the division since its arrival in Vietnam.
-The Air Cavalry squadron remained under division control and was not fragmented.
+The planning for the first operation took into the consideration lessons learned by the division since its arrival in Vietnam.
+The Air Cavalry sauadron remained under division control and was fragmented.
 All troops of the Squadron (HHT, A, B, C, D) and our normal attachments of Co.
-H 75th Rangers and the 62nd Combat Tracker Team participated the Cambodian operation.
-In addition to conducting operations into Cambodia the division retained responsibility for their assigned Areas of Operation (AO) in Vietnam. division task organized for the Cambodia incursion by forming Task Force Shoemaker under the command of Brigadier General Shoemaker.
-Task Force consisted of HO.
-3rd ARVN ABN BDE; HQ, 3rd BDE 1st Cav Div, HQ, 11th ACR and their subordinate elements.
-Batteries of artillery, one assault helicopter company, an engineer company and one MI detachment completed the Task Force.
+H 75th Rangers and the 62nd Combat Tracker Team participated in Cambodian operation. addition to conducting operations into Cambodia the division retained all responsibility for their assigned Areas of Operation (AO) in Vietnam.

+division task organized for the Cambodia incursion by forming Task Force Shoemaker under the command of Brigadier General Shoemaker.
+Task Force consisted of HO, 3rd ARVN ABN BDE; HQ, 3rd BDE 1st Cav Div, HQ, $11^{th}$ their ACR and subordinate elements.
+Five Batteries of artillery, one assault helicopter company, an engineer company and one MI detachment completed the Task Force.

 D-Day, 1 May 1970 began at 0410 with the first of six serials of B52's conducting arc light missions in the Area of Operations.
 At 0600 the artillery preparation began and at 0630 a 15,000 pound bomb with a daisy cutter fuse was dropped, creating LZ East.
 Fifteen minutes later another 15,000 pound bomb was dropped creating LZ Center.
-Shortly after first light Forward Air Controllers started tactical air strikes against preplanned targets.
-At 0700, artillery fires were support shifted to movement of the 3rd Bde.
-And 11th ACR as they began towards movement border.
-When the fires were shifted, B Troop 1-9 flew across the border Cambodia becoming the first element of the 1st Cavalry Division to enter Cambodia.
+Shortly after first Forward light, Air Controllers started tactical air strikes against preplanned At 0700, artillery targets. fires were shifted to support the movement of the 3rd Bde.
+And 11th ACR as they began movement towards border.
+When the fires were shifted, B Troop 1-9 flew border the across into Cambodia becoming the first element of the 1st Cavalry Division to enter Cambodia.

-The 1-9 (-) consisting of and Bravo Troop Alpha began reconnaissance operations in their assigned At 0740 hours 5 sectors.
-NVA soldiers in a 21/2 ton truck were observed by a pink team from Bravo Troop and engaged by the scout and accompanying gun resulting in 5 NVA and one truck Killed By Helicopter (KBH) and the first recorded enemy casualties in the operation.
-At 0815 the first combat assault Cambodia was completed by the 1/3 ARVN Abn. into LZ East.
+The 1-9 (-) consisting of Alpha and Bravo Troop began their reconnaissance operations in assigned sectors.
+At 0740 hours 5 NVA soldiers in a 21/2 ton truck were observed by a pink team from Bravo Troop and engaged by the scout and accompanying gun ship resulting in 5 NVA and one truck Killed By Helicopter (KBH) and the first recorded enemy casualties in the operation.
+At 0815 the first combat assault into Cambodia was completed by the 1/3 ARVN Abn. into LZ East.

-Elements of the 1-9 conducted LZ reconnaissance throughout the Tactical Area of Operations (TAOR).
-Final selection of LZs was completed at 0930 and the three ARVN Airborne Battalions assumed alert posture at Quan Loi. first elements of the 3rd Bde. crossed into Cambodia at 0945 and the 11th ACR crossed into Cambodia at 1000.
+Elements of the conducted LZ reconnaissance throughout the Tactical Area of Operations (TAOR).
+Final of selection LZs completed at 0930 and the three ARVN Airborne Battalions assumed alert posture at Quan Loi. first elements of the 3rd Bde. crossed into Cambodia at 0945 and the 11th ACR crossed into Cambodia at 1000.
 This was followed by a 42-ship air assault into Objective B by the 5th ARVN Abn.
 Bn.
 Contact immediately made with a force of approximately 200 NVA.
 Fighting throughout the day resulted in 27 NVA KIA and one 1 ARVN soldier KIA.
 The 9th ARVN Abn, Bn, and the 3rd ARVN Abn.
 Bn. completed the ARVN air assaults into Objective A. The final air assault on day one was conducted by two companies of 2-7 Cav into LZ X-Ray.

 At the conclusion of day one this entry appears in the division after action report, "1-9 Cav had a field day catching small groups of NVA trying to evade, resulting in a record total of 157 NVA killed by helicopter."
-1